-Transportation demand has spurred trucking companies to charge as much as 30 percent more for long-distance routes compared with prices a year ago, Bloomberg News reported.
+Transportation demand has spurred trucking companies to charge as much as 30% more for long-distance routes compared with prices a year ago, Bloomberg News reported.

 For shippers that are either having difficulty securing capacity or are paying dearly for it, leasing can allow them to take control of their freight spend by moving transportation in-house without the hassles associated with owning a fleet.
 Leasing allows private companies to experience greater reliability over shipments and delivery times, and ensures capacity.

 With leasing, shippers have a predetermined: charge on their transportation and maintenance costs.
 What's more, they can flex up or down based on surges in demand.
 Penske can handle all of its customers' transportation needs, allowing them to focus on their core business functions, whether that is manufacturing, selling or delivering products to their customers.

 Spot truckload rates for van, refrigerated and flatbed freight set new records in January, based on shipper demand as well as the electronic logging device mandate that took effect in December, DAT Solutions reported.
 The national average spot van rate was $2.26 per mile in January, up 15 cents compared to December and 59 cents higher than January 2017, setting a new record.
 January's spot rate also exceeded the average contract rate by 14 cents, which meant that truckload carriers were paid more for one-time loads from freight brokers than for longer-term contracts negotiated directly with shippers.